 AANEM's Open Letter to Neuromuscular Patients

-Telehealth Options: Please be aware that the Centers for Medicare & Medicaid Services have expanded their coverage of telehealth services so this may also be an option for some patient visits.
-If you do not currently have telehealth capabilities set up in your practice, the AMA has a Quick Start Guide.
-For even more information on how to implement digital health in your practice, the AMA has an expanded Digital Health Playbook.
+Please be aware that the Centers for Medicare & Medicaid Services have expanded their coverage of telehealth services so this may also be an option for some patient visits.
+Please visit our Telemedicine and COVID-19 Guide

 A new CPT code has been created that streamlines novel coronavirus testing offered by hospitals, health systems and laboratories.
 This code is effective March 13, 2020.

 87635—Infectious agent detection by nucleic acid (DNA or RNA); severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) (Coronavirus disease [COVID-19]), amplified probe technique

 The CDC also announced an ICD-10-CM diagnosis code to accurately document the COVID-19 diagnosis in patients.
 This code is effective April 1, 2020.

 The AMA has published a CPT Assistant

 article that provides guidance on the use of the new SARS-CoV-2 (COVID-19) CPT code.
 The AMA has also released several resources to aid in correct coding for patients being assessed for COVID-19:

 Quick reference flow chart for CPT reporting for COVID-19 testing